The Feel Good 5 Grain Challah

 2. In a separate bowl, combine 5 grain flour, whole wheat flour (except for that last ½ cup), oats, chia seeds, millet, and flax seeds.

-3. One the yeast has bubbled and grown a bit, mix in the flour mixture.
+3. Once the yeast has bubbled and grown a bit, mix in the flour mixture.
 Add salt, eggs, oil, honey, and last 4 cups seltzer.
 Mix dough for a good 8-9 minutes, until all combined and elastic.
 Add ½ cup of flour if dough is too wet.
-Dough should be a bit stickier than regular white challah dough but it shouldn't be so sticky that it is difficult to remove from Bosch.
+Dough should be a bit stickier than regular white challah dough but it shouldn’t be so sticky that it is difficult to remove from Bosch.

 4. Transfer to a bowl that has been well greased and generously grease the top of the dough as well.
 Cover and let rise in a warm place for 1 hour.